meyra-alsaleh/memory-card-game/README.md

 # memory-card-game

 A simple memory card flip game built with HTML, CSS, and JavaScript that reveals the faces of Korean artists that I am a fan of.
 It uses a JSON file as a source of data and a CSS grid to create the layout.
 Furthermore, a Fisher-Yates shuffle algorithm is implemented for randomizing the cards and a scoring system to keep track of your progress.
+You can select the artist cards by choosing the artist name from the dropdown.

 This game was bult by following a tutorial: